jamesfulford/e91-final-open-source-app/README.md

 - Outputs files into `build` directory.
 - Gives exit code 0 on success, other on failure.

+### `bash e2e.sh [baseUrl]`

+- Runs Cypress e2e tests in CI mode (within a container), pointing at the given URL.
+- By default, runs with baseUrl of http://localhost:8089 (intended for `yarn start` or for locally-built container)

 ### Build an image locally:
 Build the app, then build an image based on the build results.

 Then, run the image in the background (-d, daemon) on port 8089 (-p8089:80, external is 8089, internal is 80).

 Then, open your browser to localhost:8089 (python -m webbrowser -t is a neat shortcut)

 ```bash